Towards gravimetry enhancement with squeezed states

 \textit{The model.}~We consider the dynamics of a quantum particle with inertial mass, $m$, free falling in a non-relativistic gravitational potential, $U(z)=mgz$, where $z$ is the distance from the floor and $g$ denotes the gravitational acceleration.
 Experimentally, this scenario can be feasible by employing ultra-cold atoms that freely fall from a vertical tower in the gravitational potential~\cite{Abend_PRL16,Ichikawa_prl14}.
 The system is initialized in a Gaussian state,

-that formally corresponds to a squeezed vacuum state, where $r$ and $\theta$ represent the squeezing amplitude and phase, respectively. $\mathcal{N}_{0}=1/(\sqrt{2\pi}\sigma)$ denotes the normalization constant, $\sigma=\sigma_{0}[\cosh(2r)-\sinh(2r)\cos(2\theta)]^{1/2}$ is the position uncertainty at initial time, $\sigma_{0}$ the standard deviation of the vacuum state, and $\gamma=\sinh(2r)\sin(2\theta)$ quantifies the position-momentum correlation~\cite{DODONOV1980150,Dodonov2,Dodonov2014,Dodonov_2002,supp_material,AraujoMPLA2019,MarinhoPRA2020,LustosaPRA2020,PP2024EPJP,Marinho2024SciRep}.
-The phase $\theta$ sets the quadrature along which squeezing is applied and determines the orientation of the uncertainty ellipse in phase space~(See Supplemental Material (SM)~\cite{supp_material}).
+that formally corresponds to a squeezed vacuum state characterized by the initial position uncertainty $\sigma=\sigma_{0}[\cosh(2r)-\sinh(2r)\cos(2\theta)]^{1/2}$ and the position-momentum correlation factor $\gamma=\sinh(2r)\sin(2\theta)$~\cite{DODONOV1980150,Dodonov2,Dodonov2014,Dodonov_2002,supp_material,AraujoMPLA2019,MarinhoPRA2020,LustosaPRA2020,PP2024EPJP,Marinho2024SciRep}.
+Here, $\mathcal{N}_{0}=1/(\sqrt{2\pi}\sigma)$ denotes the normalization constant, $r$ and $\theta$ represent the squeezing amplitude and phase, respectively, and $\sigma_{0}$ is the standard deviation of the vacuum state.
+The phase $\theta$ sets the quadrature along which squeezing is applied and determines the orientation of the uncertainty ellipse in phase space~(see Supplemental Material (SM)~\cite{supp_material}).
 For instance, when $\theta =0$ the squeezing is along the position quadrature, $\sigma=\sigma_{0}/e^{2r}$ (reduction in position uncertainty), and for $\theta=\pi/2$, the squeezing is along the momentum quadrature, $\sigma=\sigma_{0}e^{2r}$ (increasing in position uncertainty).
 For intermediate values of $\theta$, the squeezed input state (\ref{GSS}) exhibits a non-null correlation between the position and momentum quadratures~\cite{Bohm_book}.
 Recent studies have highlighted the role of such position-momentum correlations as a valuable resource in metrological tasks~\cite{Porto2025Scripta,ThiagoNJP2025,PortoPRA2025,porto2025multiparameterestimationpositionmomentumcorrelated}.
 Position-momentum correlations are a key resource for universal continuous-variable quantum computation (CVQC)~\cite{upreti2025interplayresourcesuniversalcontinuousvariable}, as established by a recent resource theory~\cite{upreti2025symplecticcoherencemeasurepositionmomentum}.

-\textit{Gravitational acceleration estimation.}~Using the path integral formalism, the evolution of the input squeezed state~(\ref{GSS}) under a uniform gravitational field can be analytically determined~(See SM for more details~\cite{supp_material}).
+\textit{Gravitational acceleration estimation.}~Using the path integral formalism, the evolution of the input squeezed state~(\ref{GSS}) under a uniform gravitational field can be analytically determined~(see SM for more details~\cite{supp_material}).
 Additionally, the QFI concerning the parameter $g$ is given by~(details in SM~\cite{supp_material})